Last Updated: October 23, 2020

 Mountain View, CA 94040

 Some Services we offer are also governed by supplemental terms.
-If you use any of these Services, supplemental terms will become a part of our agreement.
+If you use any of these Services, supplemental terms will become a part of the Contract.
 For instance, if you post or share User Content, you must comply with our Community Guidelines.
-To the extent any supplemental terms conflict with these Contract terms, the supplemental terms shall govern.
-Unless there are supplemental terms, this Contract makes up the entire agreement between you and SU regarding your use of our Services.
+To the extent any supplemental terms conflict with these Terms, the supplemental terms shall govern.
+Unless there are supplemental terms, these Terms make up the entire agreement between you and SU regarding your use of our Services.
 These terms supersede any prior agreement between us.
 We reserve all rights not expressly granted to you.

 If a court with authority over this Contract finds any part of it unenforceable, you and we agree that the court should modify the terms to make that part enforceable to effect the original intent of the parties to the maximum extent possible, and the rest of the Contract shall remain in full force and effect.